Trusted WordPress tutorials, when you need them most.

 Custom Post Type Archives Widget

 We hope this tutorial helped you learn how to create custom post types in WordPress.
-Next, you may also want to learn how to create a custom archive page in WordPress or check out our list of important pages that every WordPress blog should have.
+Next, you may also want to learn:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.